 - Education and correct information are always crucial to preventing a disaster from becoming your fate.
 Arm yourself with as much information as you can from a variety of up to date sources of information.
 Sadly, your Vet may not be the best source of information when it comes to issues of understanding the social learning and needs of dogs.

 - Do not allow yourself to become complacent and naively expect that all breeders will act in the best interest of you or your puppy.
 Sadly, there are breeders out there who are very low on ethics and whose bigger concern is the profit to be gained by selling their dogs to you.

-When visiting a breeder’s facility the puppies should be on the premises, ideally living in the house with the people.
+When visiting a breeder’s facility, the puppies should be on the premises, ideally living in the house with the people.
 The parent dogs should be there too, but especially the mother of the pups.
-If the mother is no longer with the pups after they have been weaned, you are at in increased risk of ending up with a puppy who is missing crucial social development.
+If the mother is no longer with the pups after they have been weaned, you are at an increased risk of ending up with a puppy who is missing crucial social development.

 When a facility has many breeding dogs with litters on the ground, walk away.
 Don’t move forward if a breeding facility has many different breeds of dogs, all with litters on the ground.
 If dogs are kept in dirty and overcrowded conditions, walk away.

 These situations all have the tell-tale signs of it being a puppy mill.
 Puppies that come from this kind of breeding situation will not only be poor genetic examples of the breed, but they will arrive sick and infested with parasites from living in dirty and unhealthy conditions.
 If you buy from a dog from a breeder after seeing these conditions you had better be prepared to spend a lot more money on Vet bills because trying to bring these dogs back to a state of good health, if at all possible, is a costly affair.
 Save yourself the anguish and the money.
 Just don’t buy puppies from questionable sources.